Out of Time (2003 film): Reception

-On Rotten Tomatoes the film has a score of 64% based on 150 reviews, with an average rating of 6.30 out of 10.
+On Rotten Tomatoes, the film has a score of 65% based on 150 reviews, with an average rating of 6.3 out of 10.
 The critical consensus states the film is a "fun and stylish thriller if you can get past the contrivances."
-On Metacritic it has a score of 63% based on reviews from 35 critics, indicating "generally favorable reviews".
+On Metacritic, it has a score of 63% based on reviews from 35 critics, indicating "generally favorable reviews".

 Video game

 WAP and Java mobile phone games based upon this movie were released in the UK in association with O2 and Momentum Pictures by Kalador Entertainment Inc.

 Home media

-Out of Time was released on VHS and DVD on January 6, 2004, in widescreen-only for both formats.
+Out of Time was released on VHS and DVD by MGM Home Entertainment on January 6, 2004, in widescreen-only for DVD & full screen for VHS.

+Remake

+The film was remade in India as Zeher and released in 2005.